msynk/BlazorCalendar/README.md

 ## Views

 - **Month View**: Grid layout with multi-day event support and "+N more" overflow
-- **Week View**: 7-day view with hourly time slots, drag-and-drop, and event resize
+- **Week View**: 7-day view with hourly time slots, drag-and-drop, and event resize.
+Overlapping events are laid out as a diagonal stack — each conflicting card is offset to the right and hover/focus brings the obscured card to the front
-- **Day View**: Single-day detailed view with timeline, sidebar mini-calendar, and "Happening Now" panel
+- **Day View**: Single-day detailed view with timeline, sidebar mini-calendar, and "Happening Now" panel.
+Same diagonal-stack layout for overlapping events as Week view
 - **Year View**: 12-month overview with per-day event bullet indicators
 - **Agenda View**: Searchable list grouped by date or user
 - **Timeline mode**: A separate top-level mode shown when `Resources` is supplied.
 Resources occupy the vertical axis and time the horizontal axis; the day, week, and month sub-views remain available inside Timeline.
 Day and week sub-views use one-hour columns; the month sub-view uses one-day columns to keep the time axis a sensible length.
 The resource column stays pinned to the leading edge while the time axis scrolls horizontally.
 On first paint the grid auto-scrolls to the start-of-day hour, and to today's day column when today falls inside the visible range.
 Drag events between rows to reassign their `Resource`